AkshaySyal/PRD-MCP/README.md

     5. Present ranked options to user.
 7. [INPUT] Allow user to select the final pain point to pursue
 8. [PROCESS] **Re-define the Product Goal**
-	1. Reframe the Prioritized Pain Point as the product goal
+	1. Reframe the Prioritized Pain Point as the product goal.
+Give me the exact source of evidence about the pain point.
 	2. Define the Northstar Metric
 9. [PROCESS] **UX Design**: Come up with 3 features to solve the Prioritized Pain Point.
 Till now you have been thinking logically.
 But here think creatively.
 For each feature think about:
 	1. Interaction patterns